 If you think creatively, your organization has a number of great tools and resources that can help you define or refine your career goals and help you plan your career development.
 You just need to take the initiative.

-Sean Conrad is a Certified Human Capital Strategist and Senior Product Analyst at Halogen Software, one of the leading providers of performance appraisal software.
+Author: Sean Conrad is a Certified Human Capital Strategist and Senior Product Analyst at Halogen Software, one of the leading providers of performance appraisal software.
 For more of his insights on talent management, read his posts on the Halogen blog.